 Woof!

-obob.dog is a new way to explore Oregon Battle of the Books (OBOB) questions and test your knowledge.
+OBOB.dog is a new way to explore Oregon Battle of the Books (OBOB) questions and test your knowledge via online battles.

-Learn more about OBOBWe collect questions from various schools and libraries across Oregon that have posted them publicly (usually as PDFs or spreadsheets).
-Here's the current list of sources:
+Learn more about OBOBWe collect questions from various schools, libraries, and parent volunteers across Oregon that have posted questions publicly for all to use (usually as PDFs or spreadsheets).
+Each question in the battle cites its source, for example:

 - Cedar Mill Library